-In table 2 the numbers of axial measurement planes in each cavity measured with the five-hole probe (time averaged) and measured with the virtual four sensor probe (time resolved) are listed.
-Most cavities are resolved with one measurement plane containing roughly of 350 measurement points.
-The single plane was positioned in mid axial gap position (Z=0.5).
-Cavity 4 was resolved with 6 time averaged and 5 time resolved measurement planes in the 0.3% gap case having an average spacing of ΔZ =0.15.
+In Table 2 the number of axial measurement planes in each cavity measured with the five-hole probe (time averaged) and measured with the virtual four sensor probe (time resolved) are listed.
+Most cavities are resolved with one measurement plane containing roughly 350 measurement points.
+The single plane was positioned in mid-axial gap position (Z=0.5).
+Cavity 4 was resolved with six time averaged and five time resolved measurement planes in the 0.3% gap case having an average spacing of ΔZ =0.15.